|

 Additional Benefits:

-- Extensive training program for new guides in CFI river and land operation, including river rescue, and the opportunity to shadow experienced instructors.
+1. New guides receive complimentary registration in three day Westwater River Rescue Workshop early in April and receive certificate of completion.
+Extensive training program for new guides in CFI river and land operation and opportunity to shadow experienced instructors.

-- Pro deals for selected outdoor gear manufacturers; employee must be employed during month of order and follow established protocols and calendar for ordering (orders for employee only, not friends).
+3. Pro deals for selected outdoor gear manufacturers; employee must be employed during month to order and follow established protocols and calendar for ordering (orders for employee only, not friends).

 UTAH RIVER GUIDE LICENSING ADDITIONAL INFORMATION